 Vision and Core Value

-To be a contemporary faith-based organization devoted to solution-driven scientific engagements for advancing the health and well-being of children with or at risk of avoidable developmental disabilities in Sub-Saharan Africa for optimal early childhood development.
+To be a contemporary faith-based, disabled persons’ organisation devoted to solution-driven scientific engagements for advancing the health and well-being of children with or at risk of developmental disabilities in low- and middle- income countries for optimal early childhood development.
+Since inception in 2011, the Centre has been privately funded through anonymous donations.

 Overview of Developmental Disabilities